sansSpoon/protoSass/readme.md

 -	setup the package `npm init`
 	-	removed the *main* node as it is not needed here
 	-	specify GitHub repo `https://github.com/sansSpoon/protoSass.git`
-		-	did this even before the repo was created
 	-	default everything else
 	-	added the script entry
 		-	`sass --watch _sass/:public/css/`